-Chemotherapy is the most common of all cancer treatments.
-A chemotherapy drug may be given alone or combined with other drugs or therapies to treat cancer directly, shrink tumors before surgery, or alleviate symptoms of a disease.
+Chemotherapy is the most common treatment for cancer.
+A chemotherapy drug may be given alone or combined with other drugs and therapies to treat cancer directly, shrink tumors before surgery, or alleviate symptoms of a disease.

 Side effects of chemotherapy